Setting Cache-Control Headers

 This guide explains the how to set Cache-Control headers using

-, or any Next.js
+@pantheon-systems/drupal-kit in the next-drupal-starter, or any Next.js

-application using the drupal-kit
+application using the drupal-kit.

 Cache Control Headers

-exports DrupalState, a class that includes a
+Our @pantheon-systems/drupal-kit exports DrupalState, a class that includes a

 local store and helper methods to fetch data from Drupal.
 Included in these